Uniform Inference on High-dimensional Spatial Panel Networks: Simulation Study

 \section{Simulation Study}

-In this section, we illustrate the finite sample properties of our proposed methodology under different simulation scenarios.
-Section \ref{sing} concerns the results in a single equation setting, and Section \ref{multi} addresses some multiple equation cases.
+In this section, we illustrate the finite sample properties of our proposed methodology across different simulation scenarios.
+We first present results for the primary example of spatial panel networks discussed in Section \ref{system}, while Appendix \ref{ab} focuses on dynamic linear panel models.